diiflab/research-site/blog/2023-09-22-Congrats-Ahyun-and-Sujin-on-winning-the-3rd-place.md

 Dear All,

-I am pleased to share that Ms. Ahyun and Ms. Sujin have won the 3rd place of the Intelligent Mechanism x Artificial Intelligence Joint Academic Festival Award.
+I am pleased to share that Ms. Ahyun and Ms. Sujin have won the 3rd place of the Intelligent Mechanism x Artificial Intelligence Joint Academic Festival Award.  <!--truncate-->

 Congratulations on this remarkable achievement!
 Your hard work, dedication, and talent have paid off, and I am proud of your accomplishment.